Contact Lens Care

 How long does it take for conjunctivitis to clear?

 Irritant conjunctivitis should clear up once the cause has gone.
 Conjunctivitis caused by sexually transmitted diseases will take longer to clear up.
-Bacterial conjunctivitis and viral conjunctivitis can take up to two weeks to go away.
+Viral conjunctivitis can take up to three weeks to go away.

 Do I need to see a doctor with conjunctivitis?